Miltonhill/WaterbearCPU/README.md

     MEM[6] = {reserved, STR, 1'b0, 6'b000010}; //Store value from R1 into memaddr 15
     MEM[7] = {reserved, HLT, 1'b0, 6'b000000}; //Stop execution

     Program is stored in Main Memory.
 Memory contains 256 memorycells which are each 16-bit wide.

 Sample program Time diagram with signals:

 ![Timeline](https://raw.githubusercontent.com/Miltonhill/WaterbearCPU/master/tests/cpu.png)

+At diagram can be seen that R1 register final value is 0xC which is output of sample program x=5+7.